tonypdmtr/68hc08/asm8.md

 created (except for the ERR file, if one was requested).

-[Warnings][] inform the user about problems that do not prevent the assembler from producing usable code but the code produced may not be what was intended, or it may be inefficient.
+[Warnings][] inform the user about problems that do not prevent the assembler from producing code but the code produced may not run exactly as intended, or it may be inefficient.
 A program that has warnings may be totally correct and run as expected.

+[Hints][] inform the user about problems that do not prevent the assembler from producing correct code but there may be optimization opportunities.

 Errors and warnings that begin with '`USER:`' are generated by `#ERROR` and `#WARNING` directives, respectively.
 The source code author decides their meaning and importance.
+Hints generated by the `#HINT` directive do not begin with '`USER:`', however.

 In the lists below, what's enclosed in angle brackets (`<` and `>`) is a _variable_ part of the message.
 That is, it is different depending on the source